evanjhopkins/flug/README.md

 # Flug - Flugsicherung
-A Python based CLI tool for scheduling and orchestration of processes
+A Python based CLI tool for managing scheduled process execution.

+Customizable - More control than cronjob
+File Based - Flug task are defined in yaml files.
+This allows
+- tasks to be colocated with their relevant codebase
+- portable and sharable - flug task can be included in repositories

 ## Quick start